-Knee Discloations in Car Accidents
+Knee Dislocations in Car Accidents

 In many personal injury claims, the insurance company in an accident case will allege that the knee injury is a preexisting injury.
-But you do not see this very often with knee dislocations.
+But you do not see this often with knee dislocations.
 If you have a knee dislocation in a crash, there is usually little dispute about it.
-You are going to see a dislocated knee from the very beginning.
+You will see a dislocated knee from the very beginning.
 The knee does not look good.
 Fluid will swell the knee.
 It will be angulated or crooked.
 The patient will be in extreme pain.

 Example Settlement and Verdicts

-One thing to keep in mind is that if there is a knee dislocation there often many other injuries which can confuse the value of the knee injury.
+One thing to keep in mind is that if there is a knee dislocation there often many other injuries that can confuse the value of the knee injury.
 I’m omitting a $37 million verdict in California in 2017, for example, because the knee dislocation was just one of the victim’s injuries.

 - 2018, California, $90,147: A man on a motorcycle broadsided.
-He dislocates his knee with tearing of his medial meniscus and anterior cruciate ligament.
+He dislocates his knee with tearing of his medial meniscus and his anterior cruciate ligament.
 Surprisingly, the jury only awards $90,147.

 - 2017, Florida, $90,000: This is the rare case where the employee sues the employer for negligence.
 Why isn’t there a workers’ comp claim?
 The employer does not have comp insurance.
 The plaintiff works at a daycare center in Miami.
 The daycare installs a water slide.

 She files a lawsuit and contends that the slide was negligently installed, causing her to dislocate her right knee.
 The injury required surgical repair.
 The jury finds the defendant daycare center 23% negligent and the plaintiff 77% comparatively negligent.
 The plaintiff is awarded $90,000 overall damages before the 23% reduction was applied.